Pan-Seared Salmon with Dijon-Caper Sauce

 We feel a little sentimental about this salmon dish.
 Something about the Dijon-caper sauce takes us right back to the fish and chips of our youth — if only that fish had been this light and fresh and tangy!

-Between the crispy, tender salmon and the light, punchy sauce, it feels fancy enough for a dinner with friends, but it comes together quick and easy.
+Between the crispy, tender salmon and the light, punchy sauce, it feels fancy enough for a special dinner, but it comes together quick and easy.
 There’s very little prep, outside of a minced shallot.
 (The folks at the fish counter can even skin the fish for you.)
-And the fish and the sauce cook in one skillet for about ten minutes total — you can’t beat that for weeknight entertaining.
+And the fish and the sauce cook in one skillet for about ten minutes total — you can’t beat that for weeknight celebrations.

 Our tips: Simplicity makes this dish a star.
 Get a really nice piece of salmon, and let it shine — the sauce is just there to add a little zip and amplify its exceptional quality.
 And if you’re looking for a side, our crispy smashed potatoes are a perfect match.